egXcoder/mysql_summary/readme.md

 | 3          | Lean Startup        | 3           |     |     | 3   | Books    | inspiring books          |
 | 4          | Toshiba L755        | 2           |     |     | 4   | PC       | personal computers       |

+* ### Data Integrity:
+    is to make sure that database has the right design to store data to remove redundance for example:
+    users(table) -> id,name,mail,address (columns) ... (there shouldn't be two same mails in the table) ... so we make sure that mail column is unique

+    * **Entity Integrity:**
+    Every row should have a primary key to distinguish rows from each other

+    * **Referential inegrity:**
+    this in summary is the usage of foreign keys by referencing column in a table with another table.column and do yours constrains (Restricted,Cascade,Null,No Action)

+    * **Domain integrity:**
+    using right data types for right expected data.

 * ### Common Design Mistakes

   * Tables with many field that don't relate to eachother